 - Avoid adding too many master effects.
 A little bit of global reverb is fine (aux sends are ideal), but if you go too far it can cause issues when mastering

 - Listen carefully for over-accentuated frequencies.
-If the bass is too muddy, try adding a high pass filter to clean-up or remove excess or inaudible frequencies.
-If the mids are troubled, try reductive equalising to highlight the most important sonic aspects of each track
+If the bass is too muddy, try adding a high pass filter to clean up or remove excess or inaudible frequencies.
+If the mids are troubled, try reductive equalizing to highlight the most important sonic aspects of each track

 - Take a break from mixing before exporting your final version.
-Ears are likely to fatigue after a long session.
+Ears are likely to get fatigued after a long session.
 Taking 10 minutes of silence every hour of producing can do wonders for any mix

 Why master on BandLab?